 So, again, the question is, “Why put a hydroponic garden in the parking lot?”

 “It’s simple.
 We’re moving where our market is headed,” says Duprey.
 “Our goal is to be the greenest hotel and conference center in America, and this is an important step in getting us there.
 Our guests want organic, they want local, they want to patronize a sustainable business that’s taking steps to reduce its carbon footprint. ”

 That’s typical of Duprey, according to Stephen Heavener, executive director of Concord Regional Development Authority, which is providing funding for this project and has backed others that Duprey has initiated.
 “We have faith in Steve and his new, creative, visionary projects,” Heavener says.
-“He’s got a successful track record.”
+“He’s also got a successful track record.”

 “You can grow in any climate, in any part of the world, in any season,” says Friedman.
 “A head of lettuce in the grocery store has traveled pretty far to get to your plate,” he says.
-“This eliminates that the transportation carbon impact of sending produce in a refrigerated truck from one side to the continent to the other.
+“This also eliminates that the transportation carbon impact of sending produce in a refrigerated truck from one side to the continent to the other.
 No matter where you are, you can have local produce.”

-The container is equipped with technology which automatically waters, feeds and lights the plants.
 All the Grappone Center’s “gardener” has to do is monitor the unit and operate the technical controls that support the greens and harvest them when they are ready.

 Is it going to put local farmers out of business?
 “No way,” says Duprey.
 Our challenge is that we have not been able to buy enough organic, locally produced greens, particularly in the winter.
 We’ll still be buying plenty of produce and cheeses and meat locally.”

 What’s next for Duprey and the Grappone Center?
 Stay tuned.